losuler/smart-rack-cli/README.md

 ## Usage

 Run by extracting and executing the binary named `srs` from the [latest release](https://github.com/losuler/smart-rack-cli/releases/latest) archive for your system.

+A kit will be randomly selected from those not in use.
 For each router or switch you would like to connect to, start a seperate process.

 **Note:** Answering `y` to the prompt to shutdown and release will effect ALL routers and switches booked.